Master those inclines with our top tips

-Running uphill is hard work but it can give a real boost to your training, putting you through an intense workout in a short space of time.
-Here’s what you need to know:
+Running uphill can be hard work (an uphill struggle, you could say?), but it can be a real asset to your training, putting you through an intense workout in a short space of time.
+Here’s some advice to help you elevate your sessions...

 Plan your route

 Take a look at your regular training routes and see if they already include any hills.
 If not, have a think about how you could alter your routes or find a new run in your area.

 Like any type of exercise, if you’re new to hill running you need to approach it sensibly.
 Start with gentle hills, short distances and a slow pace, gradually building up the intensity over time.

 Running uphill will work your muscles in a different way to flat road running, so to avoid injury you need to let your body adjust.
 Your legs will feel more tired than usual after hill running, so try running a little slower the following day to help them recover before your next session.

 Once you’re acclimatised to hills, here are some more tips to help you get the most from your hill running sessions:

 - Be prepared to attack the hill before you reach it, so you’ve pick up your pace before you reach the bottom.